evdcush/Chest/README.rst

     Assets and templates.

 :Scripts_:
     Cloned and orphaned scripts.
 Some scripts are for reference.
-Good ones usually evolve into a separate repo or another VC'd scripts repo. `gethub.py <Scripts/gethub.py>`_ is the only script being used atm.
+Good ones usually evolve into a separate repo or another VC'd scripts repo.

 :Setup_:
     Contains my notes on my post-install process and a log of python packages.